Marchesa (brand): Products

-The brand has been worn by many Hollywood actresses on the red carpet.
-Sandra Bullock wore Marchesa at the 2010 Academy Awards, where she won Best Actress and was also named among the best dressed by readers of the Huffington Post.
-Sarah Hyland wore Marchesa at the 2013 MTV Video Music Awards.
-Several celebrities wore Marchesa to the 2016 Met Gala, including Poppy Delevingne, Karolína Kurková, and Nina Dobrev.

 Weinstein controversy

 The success of the brand among celebrities was in part attributed to the influence of Miramax producer Harvey Weinstein, Chapman's then-husband.
 Weinstein reportedly pressured actresses who appeared in his films to wear the brand.
 After sexual abuse accusations against Weinstein emerged with allegations made by multiple actresses, Marchesa, once a mainstay of the red carpet, was shunned by celebrities attending various awards ceremonies in favor of other brands.
-In May 2018, Scarlett Johansson broke this months-long trend of red-carpet Marchesa avoidance by wearing a custom-made gown from the brand to the Met Gala.
+In May 2018, Scarlett Johansson broke the months-long trend of red-carpet Marchesa avoidance by wearing a custom-made gown from the brand to the Met Gala.

 After the Weinstein scandal broke, the Fall 2019 collection was presented by couture design director Anna Holvik and Notte design director Ceazar Cabreros instead of Chapman and Craig.

-On June 25, 2019, Craig announced her intention to leave Marchesa and was later replaced by Artur Sjakowska.
+In June 2019, Craig announced her intention to leave Marchesa and was later replaced by Artur Sjakowska.